ehharris/ReactJS-Website/team/sprint3.md

 ## Plan

-For sprint 3 we plan to improve on what we added in sprint 2 such as implementing a map that shows where your trip takes you, an itinereary that shows destinations and distances inbetween, implementing our file upload button, and we also plan to introduce some new things like adding user specific attributes to the trip allowing users to only see certain parts of their trip at a time, adding more tests to our code to assure a smooth user experience,
+For sprint 3 we plan to improve on and finish what we added in sprint 2, such as implementing a map that shows where your trip takes you, an itinerary that shows destinations and distances for all legs of a trip, and implementing our file upload button.
+We also plan to introduce some new things like adding user specific attributes to the trip allowing users to only see certain parts of their trip at a time and adding more tests to our code to assure a smooth user experience.

 ![User Interface Sketch](/team/user_interface_plan_sketch.jpg "Sprint 3 User Interface Plan Sketch")